Robiedick/CCJMHomesteading/docs/PROJECT_OVERVIEW.md

 - **Invitation**: single-use token with optional email, role assignment, timestamps for creation/usage, and relations to both the creator and the eventual `User`.
 - **Category**: name + slug + optional color/description.
 Many-to-many with `Article`.
 - **Article**: Markdown content, slug, publish status/timestamps, relations to `Category`.
-- **HomepageContent**: per-locale overrides for every string on the homepage (navigation, hero, topics, stories, footer copy).
+- **HomepageContent**: per-locale overrides for all public-site copy and imagery (branding, navigation, hero, topics, stories, article/category labels, login UI, search strings, footer).
 If absent, defaults fall back to the translation dictionaries.

+Supporting indexes/extensions:
+- `pg_trgm` extension for fuzzy matching on usernames & invitations.
+- Expression-based GIN indexes on Article/Category text for full-text search.

 All migrations are committed (see `prisma/migrations/*`).
 Because we now target PostgreSQL in production, the datasource provider is `postgresql`; local development must point `DATABASE_URL` to a Postgres instance (can be the Render external connection string or a local container).